 - How It Works: Based on pilot testing, the Umbrella Model is most effective when the meal is served in a high-traffic location immediately after the final bell, ideally with at least fifteen to twenty minutes for children to eat before activities begin or buses leave.
 Delivering meals to large activity groups, like the band or football team, can also help to make serving more efficient for the rest of the student body.

 - Promoting Afterschool Activities: For schools that do not feel comfortable opening the meal to students who are not specifically participating in a supervised activity, we have found that schools can increase participation by better promoting the meal to activity leaders and coaches.
 The USDA guidance on athletic programs provides reassurance to open up the afterschool meal or snack to sports teams.

 Schools can serve afterschool meals in each classroom in order to significantly increase participation and ensure that kids who need the nutrition get the chance to eat.
 Based on pilot testing, Supper in the Classroom shows the potential to reach 80 percent of all students and lead to more afterschool meals served than lunches.

-- Implementing this Model: To learn more about the pilot tests and how you can implement this model, you can read our report brief, Increasing CACFP Afterschool Meals with Supper in the Classroom.
+- Implementation Resources: To learn more about the pilot tests and how you can implement this model, you can read our report brief, Increasing CACFP Afterschool Meals with Supper in the Classroom.
 For tips on implementation, see our handout, Supper in the Classroom Increases Access to CACFP Afterschool Meals.

 A November 2012 USDA memo provides numerous options that state agencies can use to streamline participation for school food authorities.
 These include minimizing required application information, eliminating additional training requirements, providing the option of using the NSLP meal pattern, combining procurement and contracts and streamlining monitoring.